Book Club: Body of Word

 About Our Beneficiary

-70% of contributions from Session 1 will go to HCA Hospice.
-30% will support Soma Haus’ Sliding Scale Program.
+70% of contributions from this session will go to PAVE and 30% will support Soma Haus’ Sliding Scale Programme.

 About your Facilitators